hackerwins/homepage-old/docs/server.md

 serving profiling on 11102
 ```

-Server stores its data using an in-memory DB that does not provide durability by default.
+The Server stores its data using an in-memory DB that does not provide durability by default.

-### Running Server with MongoDB
+### Running the Server with MongoDB

-If you start an Server with MongoDB address, you can permanently save the data stored by Yorkie.
+If you start the Server with a MongoDB address, you can permanently save the data stored by Yorkie.

 *To start MongoDB, `docker-compose -f docker/docker-compose.yml up --build -d` in [the project root](https://github.com/yorkie-team/yorkie).*

-Then start a Yorkie server with `--mongo-connection-uri` flag to connect the MongoDB.
+Then start a Yorkie Server with `--mongo-connection-uri` flag to connect the MongoDB.

 ```bash
 $ yorkie server --mongo-connection-uri mongodb://localhost:27017